vprtwn/BZGFormViewController/README.md

     return YES;
 };
 ```
 Each `BZGTextFieldCell` contains a `BZGInfoCell`.
-The info cell will be displayed if the cell's `validationState` is `BZGValidationStateInvalid` or `BZGValidationStateWarning`.
+The info cell will be displayed if the cell's `validationState` is either `BZGValidationStateInvalid` or `BZGValidationStateWarning`.
 You can set the info cell's text using `setText:`.
 ```objc
 self.usernameCell.shouldChangeTextBlock = ^BOOL(BZGTextFieldCell *cell, NSString *newText) {
     if (newText.length < 5) {